akppan/python-tictactoe/README.md

 The exe file uploaded with this is made via pyinstaller.
-This game is interesting for childrens. this was a fun for me making this as it was my first project in python
+This game is interesting for childrens.
+It was a fun for me making this as it was my first project in python